 Technical standards for completion of the MS-AT program can be found here.

-- Accreditation: Lock Haven University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) located at 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3184.
+- Accreditation: Commonwealth University - Lock Haven is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The program will have its next comprehensive review during the (2022-2023) academic year.

 - Clinical Experiences: Students enrolled in the athletic training program will participate in four clinical rotations.
 The first two clinical rotations occur in traditional collegiate or high school/middle school settings.
 Students rotate through a variety of rehabilitation facilities and medical centers during the third clinical rotation.
 The final clinical rotation is a full-time semester-long off-campus internship.
 The internship site is aligned with the student’s professional and career goals.
 Recent internship sites include:

 - Mount Nittany Health

 - Manheim Township High School